sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/274_1_exact_and_v5_matching_criteria.md

 # 274.1. exact and v5 matching criteria
 Created Saturday 24 September 2022

-## Situation
+## v5 matching criteria
-React Router v5 matching criteria is not very intuitive.
+React Router v5 matching criteria is not very intuitive (i.e. it does not respect specificity).
 But it is simple:
 ```js
 const matchingCriteria = () => url.startsWith(route);